oracle/weblogic-kubernetes-operator/site/config-overrides.md

 The operator supports embedding macros within override templates.
 This helps make your templates flexibly handle multiple use cases, such as specifying a different URL, user name, and password for a different deployment.

-Two types of macros are supported `environment variable macros` and `secret macros`:
+Two types of macros are supported, `environment variable macros` and `secret macros`:

 * Environment variable macros have the syntax `${env:ENV-VAR-NAME}`, where the supported environment variables include `DOMAIN_UID`, `DOMAIN_NAME`, `DOMAIN_HOME`,  and `LOG_HOME`.